Covid 19 coronavirus: Kathmandu manager claims unfair restructure during Covid-19

 available roles in the new structure: head of apparel or senior womenswear designer - which he said he had the skills and experience to do.

-Barry seeks to be re-employed by the chain, compensated for unjustified dismissal and a interim injunction to prevent the company from appointing others to either of the roles.
+Barry seeks to be re-employed by the chain, compensated for unjustified dismissal and an interim injunction granted to prevent the company from appointing others to either of the roles.

 Kathmandu denies that it unjustifiably dismissed Barry and opposes the orders sought.